About

 Forests in a Changing Climate: Biodiversity as a Safeguard for Resilient Forest Landscapes

-In opening remarks, Maggie Charnley, UK, underscored that deforestation has exacerbated by climate change.
-She described the Adaptation Initiative for the Management Forest Program, which focuses on supporting Indigenous-led monitoring and conservation efforts.
-She also highlighted use of technological innovation to enhance data transparency and unlock financing, including for “bespoke” training materials focused on vital stakeholders.
+In opening remarks, Maggie Charnley, UK, underscored that deforestation has exacerbated climate change.
+She described the Accelerating Innovative Monitoring for Forests (AIM4Forests), which focuses on supporting government and Indigenous-led forest monitoring and conservation efforts.
+She also highlighted use of technological innovation to enhance data transparency and unlock financing, including for “bespoke” training materials focused on vital stakeholders such as Indigenous Peoples.

 Diel Mochire, Integrated Program for the Development of the Pygmy People, Democratic Republic of Congo, urged fighting against land grabs, extractive mining, pollution, and water contamination, noting that mapping and documenting can help acknowledge the importance of land for local livelihoods and culture.